Indoor Scuba Diving Pools – Dive the Deepest and Largest Pools

 How Deep is the Deepest Indoor Scuba Dive Pool?

 In the future, should it be realized, there’s also the Blue Abyss in England with a depth of 50 meters.
-It’s not scheduled yet to open anytime soon.
+This diving pool location is not scheduled yet to open anytime soon.
 You can stay on top of the development there at http://blueabyss.uk/

 An Insight into the Nemo33

-Nemo33 may not be the world’s deepest pool, but it’s certainly quite famous and it’s located in Belgium.
-It’s more than just a pool- it’s an entire underwater complex complete with underwater caves and tunnels.
+Nemo33 may not be the world’s deepest diving pool, but it’s certainly quite famous and it’s located in Belgium.
+Nemo 33 is more than just a diving pool- it’s an entire underwater complex complete with underwater caves and tunnels.
 In fact, if you don’t know your way, around you can easily get lost in it.

 Whether you’re a deep-diver who wants to cave dive or a tourist who just wants to observe from outside, the pool is open to everyone.
 The pool contains a combination of natural and artificial lighting which constantly gives the pool, a warm, blue vibe.